-Note 3-If specimens are to undergo environmental conditioning to equilibrium, and are of such type or geometry that the weight change of the material cannot be properly measured by weighing the specimen itself, then another traveler of the same nominal thickness and appropriate size shall be used to determine when equilibrium has been reached for the specimens being conditioned.
+Note 2-If specimens are to undergo environmental conditioning to equilibrium, and are of such type or geometry that the weight change of the material cannot be properly measured by weighing the specimen itself, then another traveler of the same nominal thickness and appropriate size shall be used to determine when equilibrium has been reached for the specimens being conditioned.

-8.2 Geometry-The test specimen shall be as shown in Fig. 8.
+8.2 Geometry-The test specimen shall be as shown in Fig. 6.
 The length of all specimens shall be 140 mm [5.5 in.].
-This will provide a 102 mm [4.0 in.] gauge length.
-The inner diameter of all specimens shall be $100 \pm 4 \text{ mm} [4.000 \pm 0.015 \text{ in.}]$ .
-Specimens may be fabricated on a tapered mandrel yielding a maximum taper over the specimen length of 0.0005 mm/mm on the diameter.
+This will provide a 102-mm [4.0-in.] gauge length.
+The inner diameter of all specimens shall be 100 ± 4 mm [4.000 ± 0.015 in.].
+Specimens may be fabricated on a tapered mandrel yielding a maximum taper over the specimen length of 0.0005 mm/mm [in./in.] on the diameter.
 The specimens shall have a nominal wall thickness of 2 mm [0.08 in.], the actual thickness to be specified by the winding parameters and shall be maintained as the test specimen is wound and cured.

-8.3 Winding-All specimens shall be hoop wound (approximately 90°) with a single tow and with enough layers to meet the thickness criterion described in 8.2.
+8.3 Winding-All specimens shall be hoop wound (approximately 90°) with a single tow and with enough layers to meet the thickness criterion described above.